GingerNinja23/ipop-documentation/Development-workflow.md

         $ git fetch upstream

-8. Rebase your branch on top of the upstream master:
+8. If you need to incorporate new upstream changes into your branch, **rebase** your branch on top of the upstream master:

         $ git rebase upstream/master